 Isolators are also commonly referred to as vibration dampers.

 are the possible directions of motion of a system.
-A solid body has six degrees of freedom, because you can move the body in three independent directions ( X , Y , Z ) and rotate it around each of the three axes.
+A solid body has six degrees of freedom, because you can move the body in three independent directions (X, Y, Z), and rotate the body around three independent axes: yaw, pitch and roll.

 Center of Gravity (COG)